 9.2 The Customer shall own all rights, title and interest in all of the Customer Data and shall have sole responsibility for the legality, reliability, integrity, accuracy and quality of the Customer Data and the means by which it acquired such Customer Data.

-9.5 In the event of any loss of or damage to Customer Data, the Customer’s sole and exclusive remedy shall be for the Supplier to use its reasonable commercial endeavours to restore the lost or damaged Customer Data from the latest
+9.5 In the event of any loss of or damage to Customer Data, the Customer’s sole and exclusive remedy shall be for the Supplier to use its reasonable endeavours to restore the lost or damaged Customer Data from the latest

-Each party shall maintain the confidentiality of the other party’s Confidential Information and shall not, without the prior written consent of the other, use, disclose, copy or modify the other party’s Confidential Information (or permit any third party to do so) other than as strictly necessary for the performance of its rights and obligations under this agreement.
+Each party shall maintain the confidentiality of the other party’s Confidential Information and shall not, without the prior written consent of the other, use, disclose, copy or modify the other party’s Confidential Information (or permit any third party to do so) other than as strictly necessary for the performance of its rights and obligations under the Contract.
 The provisions of this clause shall not apply to any information which: (a) is or comes into the public domain without breach of this agreement; or (b) was in the possession of the receiving party prior to receipt from the disclosing party without an obligation of confidence; or (c) was obtained from a third party free to divulge such information; or (d) is required to be disclosed by law or by any legal, regulatory or administrative body.

 11. EXPORT CONTROLS

-12.2 The Supplier shall, subject to clause 12.5 and the limitations in clause 13, defend the Customer against any claim that the Software itself infringes any UK or EU patent effective as of the Commencement Date and shall indemnify the Customer for any amounts awarded against the Customer in judgment or settlement of such claims, provided that: (a) the Supplier is given prompt notice of any such claim; (b) the Customer provides reasonable co-operation to the Supplier in the defence and settlement of such claim, at the Supplier’s expense; and (c) the Supplier is given sole authority to defend or settle the claim.
+12.1 The Customer shall defend, indemnify and hold harmless the Supplier against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with its and/or the Authorised Users’ misuse of the Services or claims incurred by the Supplier due to the Customer’s use of the Services in breach of the Specification provided by the Supplier.
+12.2 The Supplier shall, subject to clause 12.4 and 12.5 defend the Customer against any claim that the Software itself infringes any UK or EU patent effective as of the Commencement Date and shall indemnify the Customer for any amounts awarded against the Customer in judgment or settlement of such claims, provided that: (a) the Supplier is given prompt notice of any such claim; (b) the Customer provides reasonable co-operation to the Supplier in the defence and settlement of such claim, at the Supplier’s expense; and (c) the Supplier is given sole authority to defend or settle the claim.